 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the annual report, but does not include in the sections "Compensation of the Executive Committee for 2022" and "Compensation of the Board of Directors for 2022" in the Remuneration Report, the consolidated financial statements, the financial statements and our auditor's reports thereon.
+The other information comprises the information included in the annual report, but does not include the tables marked "audited" in the Remuneration Report, the consolidated financial statements, the stand-alone financial statements and our auditor's reports thereon.